egryaznov/thesistex/README.md

 ### SEMANTIC QUERY LANGUAGE FOR TEMPORAL GENEALOGICAL TREES

 This is the LaTeX documents for my thesis.
-If you wish to view the compiled last version of the thesis, proceed right in the 'src/thesis.pdf'.
+If you wish to view the very last version of the thesis, proceed right in the 'src/thesis.pdf'.

 Table of Content:

-1. Introduction -------------- TODO
+1. Introduction -------------- DONE
 2. Literature Review --------- DONE
 3. Methodology --------------- DONE
 4. Implementation ------------ DONE
 5. Evaluation and Discussion - TODO
 6. Conclusion ---------------- DONE

+Abstract -- DONE

-This thesis is complete by 66,66..%.
+This thesis is completed by 84%